we-learn-js/js-training/src/slideshow/slides/DesignPatterns.md

 > More over, some have high cohesion, like what happens to normal mario if he hits a mushroom or hits an enemy.

-> As Mario gets more states (raccoon, etc) and collision to more types of objects, the code will grow and get converted into a nightmare.
+> As Mario gets more states (raccoon, etc) and collisions to more types of objects, the code will grow and get converted into a nightmare.

-> We need to encapsulated behaviors that depend on Marios's state
+> We need to encapsulated behaviours that depend on Marios's state

 <!--slide-->

 #### Implementing the State Pattern

-> State depend behaviors are implemented separately
+> State dependant behaviours are implemented separately

 ```js
 class MarioState {